 Using the NMSN as a health coverage termination order or notice is optional for child support agencies.
 If you receive an NMSN with the termination box checked at top, you may terminate the coverage for named children unless the employee voluntarily wishes to continue the coverage.

 For additional information, check out these questions and answers about medical support and the matrix of state-specific contacts and requirements for employers.

 An appropriately completed NMSN is considered a QMCSO and must be honored by all employers’ group health plans.
 A QMCSO must clearly specify:

 - The name and last known address of the participant and the name and address of each child covered by the order.

 - A reasonable description of the coverage to be provided, or the manner in which coverage will be determined.

 - The period for which the order applies.

-For more information on QMCSOs, please see the Compliance Guide for Qualified Medical Child Support Orders Visit disclaimer page .
+For more information on QMCSOs, please see the Compliance Guide for Qualified Medical Child Support Orders (PDF) Visit disclaimer page .